-About Our Firm
+About the Firm

-- When you finally receive your order of discharge from the Bankruptcy Court, we will provide you with correspondence to send, in your name, to the credit reporting agencies; it is important to ensure that they are properly reflecting the event of discharge on your credit report, as that is the very first step in reestablishing your creditworthiness.
+When you finally receive your order of discharge from the Bankruptcy Court, I will provide you with correspondence to send, in your name, to the credit reporting agencies; it is important to ensure that they are properly reflecting the event of discharge on your credit report, as that is the very first step in reestablishing your creditworthiness.

-We are federally designated consumer debt relief agency under Title 11 of the United States Code.
-We provide legal assistance to consumers under the United States Bankruptcy Code.
+The Law Office of MaryBeth Schroeder is a federally designated consumer debt relief agency under Title 11 of the United States Code.
+I provide legal assistance to consumers under the United States Bankruptcy Code.